rmopia/tokenize-parse-stackmachine/README.md

 by one.
 Ensure the program raises an IndexError when a value cannot be popped out of the stack when it is deemed empty, as well as when the get function attempts to get an item out of the specified index but it is empty.

+## Driver
+Part 3, the driver program, should be called "driver.py".

+Ensure it imports everything necessary out of part 1 and part 2.
+The program should read a command line argument and denote it as a file.
+It should then be tokenized and then parsed.
+It is recommended to then place the tokens into an indexable structure to easily navigate and obtain the required keywords when needed.
+The StackMachine class should then be instantiated and execute the contents line by line.
+When there are no more lines, it should stop executing.
+Ensure that if an IndexError is raised via the StackMachine class, the following message is displayed:

+                Line #: '<tokens>' caused Invalid Memory Access

+Also ensure that if anything other than 'None' is returned it is printed out (i.e. the pop function).
+Thirdly, ensure that if in any instance that the CurrentLine property is negative (meaning a negative index when read) it is handled by the following message and the program exits out:

+                Trying to execute invalid line: #